DCC-EX/dcc-ex.github.io/docs/throttles/tech-reference.rst

   * ``<jA 13 R "description">`` - Returns the description for ID 13, and that it is a route.
   * ``<jA 13 A "description">`` - Returns the description for ID 13, and that it is an automation.
   * ``<jA 13 X>`` - Indicates ID 13 is not found.

+**New in 5.4.0**

+Route states are now broadcast from |EX-CS|, allowing throttles to respond when they are active/inactive.

 What's the difference?
 ~~~~~~~~~~~~~~~~~~~~~~